Want to raise a happy & healthy Baby?

 He can help you relax and maintain a breathing rhythm by holding your hands.

 If you are finding it difficult, you can just follow his breathing pattern.

 You should practice with your breathing partner during the early stages of pregnancy, it may feel weird to begin with but slowly both of you will get used to it.
 Co-breathing with your breathing partner is seen to be very effective and useful during labor when you just feel like giving up and think that you can’t go anymore.

-If you have opted for epidural, it is advisable to not push for at least 50-60 minutes from the time you are fully dilated.
-This should be followed unless the baby’s head becomes visible or you are getting exceptionally strong urge or feeling to push.
+If you have opted for an epidural, it is advisable to not push for at least 50-60 minutes from the time you are fully dilated.
+This should be followed unless the baby’s head becomes visible or you are getting an exceptionally strong urge or feeling to push.
 Also, you must stay calm and composed if don’t feel like pushing.
 It happens with a lot of women and your doctor is there to guide and help you and tell you when to start pushing.

 It can be concluded that breathing which is such a normal part of life otherwise, plays a very important role during delivery.
 It can not only help reduce your stress and pain during labor, but also help in having a safe and relaxed delivery experience.
-All you need is to be aware, practice during early stages of pregnancy and follow the simple but effective breathing techniques during labor.
+All you need is to be aware, practice during the early stages of pregnancy and follow the simple but effective breathing techniques during labor.

 1. Kamalifard M, Shahnazi M, Sayyah Melli M, Allahverdizadeh S, Toraby S, Ghahvechi A. (2012).
 The efficacy of massage therapy and breathing techniques on pain intensity and physiological responses to labor pain.
 NCBI

 2. Yuksel H, Cayir Y, Kosan Z, Tastan K. (2017).
 Effectiveness of breathing exercises during the second stage of labor on labor pain and duration: a randomized controlled trial.